coar-repositories/dealing-with-bots/webroot/content/quick-summary/_index.md

     weight: 55
 ---

 The following steps can be followed to mitigate the effects of badly behaved bots on your repository.
+These steps are grouped into three phases: _Preparation_, _Protection_, and _Mitigation_, as defined in the [Process for Managing Bots](/process/).

 ## Preparation
 1. Configure and deploy a [robots.txt](/tools-and-strategies/robots-txt/) file for your repository system